 Drawing inspiration from oral history from the era and from the book “The Unwomanly Face of War,” Balagov applies this gangly blonde and fiery brunette to dramatize a central paradox: Those most damaged by the war and least equipped to move on were the very ones tasked with taking society forward.

 He builds that tension into the women’s relationship.
 Masha wants to get pregnant, but her own war wounds have made her infertile.
-Iya is biologically able to carry child, but is not physically or emotionally equipped for any of the other responsibilities.
+Iya is biologically able to carry children but is not physically or emotionally equipped for any of the other responsibilities.
 An uneasy pact emerges: Iya will carry the child for Masha as a kind of unspoken indemnity for the life snuffed out.
 Of course, first they must find a father, and are not above blackmail to do so.

 As Balagov has it, the foundations of this post-war world were built on greed, guilt, fear and despair – though he never mentions Lenin or Stalin or any of the larger political movements of the time.
-Instead he explores those social forces figuratively via his two main characters — nurses with bodies irreversibly broken by the war tasked with healing others.
+Instead, he explores those social forces figuratively via his two main characters — nurses with bodies irreversibly broken by the war tasked with healing others.